Playground Project Inspires School Pride in Malawi

 “This project represents the only playground like it for 50-100 kilometers.” – Joseph Kandiyesa, Director of Kindle Orphan Outreach

 Scroll below to read an inspiring update on this project from the school’s head teacher.

 Mwbezera Primary School has something very unique in this part of the world – a beautiful new playground.
-In a partnership among Extreme Response, Kindle Orphan Outreach and Kids Around the World, a team of volunteers recently installed the playground in Salima, Malawi.
+In a partnership among Extreme Response, Kindle Orphan Outreach and Kids Around the World, a team of volunteers recently completed the playground project in Salima, Malawi.

 The installation took 230 man-hours over four days.
 ER oversaw the playground project, Kids Around the World provided the playground, and ER partner Kindle provided the land and some labor.
 Major components include four plastic slides, a big roller slide, two bridges, eight platforms, a zip line, a tire swing, a tunnel, many fireman poles, and monkey bars.